Student Environmental Sustainability Fund

 Upcoming Committee Meetings

-SESF Meets once a month, the next SESF meeting for Winter 2014 is:
+SESF Meets once a month, the next SESF meeting for Summer 2014 is:

 Where: Room C225 (above the Bellevue College cafeteria, across from Student Programs)